JuliaLogging/julialogging.github.io/src/how-to/rotate-log-files.md

 ---

 Let's now improve the logger by adding two features that are commonly used in `logrotate`: file compression and file retention policy.
-Log files are usually quite compressable and adding compression could save us some space.
+Log files are usually quite compressible and adding compression could save us some space.
 A file retention policy let us keep log files for a fixed number of days, for example 30, and then automatically delete them.
 Support for compression and retention policies are not built-in, but there are external